sandeepchittilla/sentiment-analysis/README.md

 # ab-sentiment-analysis
-Aspect Based Sentiment Analysis on Anonymous User Reviews
+Aspect Based Sentiment Analysis(ABSA) on Restaurant User Reviews

 We have a file containing anonymized user reviews.
 For each review, we are also provided the `aspect` term or the word of interest.
 Our goal for each review is to predict the polarity (`POSITIVE`, `NEGATIVE` or `NEUTRAL`) of the user's opinion for the given aspect term.